What are the various stages of Long Term Disability Claims?

 Although 180 days (six months) seems like a generous amount of time, there is a lot of work to be done in that time frame.
 It takes time to request medical records and employment records to support your claim.
 Additional, it takes additional time to seek medical treatment or obtain medical testing to support your claim.

 What if I’m denied after submitting an appeal?

 It’s not over yet!
 There are several reasons to appeal your Long Term Disability claim.
 You have an option to bring a lawsuit in federal court.
 The rules and regulations that govern these claims are very difficult to understand, even for experienced attorneys.
 Contacting an attorney to help you with this stage of the process is very important; going at it alone will simply be too difficult.

-As a Long Term Disability attorney, I am happy to help you with any stage of the process.
-Contact me today if you have any questions about your Long Term Disability claim and what to do next.
+Our Long Term Disability attorneys are happy to help you with any stage of the process.
+Contact us today if you have any questions about your Long Term Disability claim and what to do next.

 - What if a mental health issue keeps me from working? - May 30, 2017

 - Can I File a Workers Compensation Claim in Minnesota? - May 26, 2017